LERCAutomation/DataExtractor-UserGuide/preface/preface.rst

 Users
 -----

-This user guide assumes that users of the Data Searches Tool have:
+This user guide assumes that users of the Data Extractor Tool have:

 * General IT experience including use of Microsoft Windows.
-* Experience in the use of a relevant GIS software (currently MapInfo), including selecting and querying features and attributes.
+* Experience in the use of a relevant GIS application (currently MapInfo), including selecting and querying features and attributes.
 * An understanding of the datasets that are used by the data extractor tool.